 he confesses, he was a dreadful teacher, but he and the kids had a grand time playing soccer in the yard and listening to music in the dorm.

-During his one-year teaching career, Ben took a group of students on a ski and outdoor adventure to Colorado and knew immediately that he was going to pursue a career combining travel and nature.
+During his one-year teaching career, Ben took a group of students on a spring break skiing and outdoor adventure to Colorado and knew immediately that he was going to pursue a career combining travel and nature.
 Not given to working for others (his experience with the headmaster of the prep school was a disaster, for him and for the headmaster both), in 1984 Ben decided to pursue his dreams independently.
 He managed to save $600 driving a garbage truck at a New Jersey amusement

-As Ben was living on the floor of his brother's apartment in New York City and stealing his brother's change for subway fare to get to work, there was no company
+While Ben was living on the floor of his brother's apartment in New York City and stealing his brother's change for subway fare to get to work, there was no company